 When should I consider watchful waiting of endometriosis?

-Your doctor may suggest watchful waiting if you have mild endometriosis, to observe the course of the disease and if you are approaching menopause.
+Your endometriosis specialist in Melbourne may suggest watchful waiting if you have mild endometriosis, to observe the course of the disease and if you are approaching menopause.

 What are the treatment options for endometriosis?